BFM 89.9

 Top 5 at 5: Will Trump's Board of Peace Bring Peace?

-We take speak to at US President Donald Trump's Board of Peace, which was formed to oversee conflict resolution and post-war construction, which Trump will chair for life - a board which has sent invitations to dozens of countries, including Israel, Saudi Arabia, and Singapore, among others.
+We take a look at US President Donald Trump's Board of Peace, which was formed to oversee conflict resolution and post-war construction, which Trump will chair for life - a board which has sent invitations to dozens of countries, including Israel, Saudi Arabia, and Singapore, among others.
 (Starts at 22:15)

 • Nipah virus raising alarms in Asia: Though there have only been two confirmed cases in India, neighbouring countries like Nepal, China and the Southeast Asian region have stepped up screenings.
 We hear from virologist Dr Chang Li Yen about how common Nipah outbreaks are, and from Professor Dr Tikki Pangetsu from NUS about the government response so far.
 (Starts at 16:17)